Co-Yonaka/MultiPropReg/README.md

-# MultiPropReg: Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond
+This is the official code for the paper "Learning Deformable Image Registration from Optimization: Perspective, Modules, Bilevel Training and Beyond"

-**MultiPropReg** is a general purpose library for learning-based tools for alignment/registration, and more generally modelling with deformations.

 # Instructions